 Is there an age when you should stop buying inexpensive furniture?
-According to a recent study, there is, in fact, an IKEA breakup age: 34.
-When we put this data to you on Facebook, you reacted with our thoughts exactly.
 "There shouldn't be an age limit on buying affordable furniture!" say Shannon Wollack and Brittany Zwickl of L.A. design firm Studio Life.Style.
-"There are several ways to make a low-budget space seem more luxurious and mature," the add, no matter your age.
+"There are several ways to make a low-budget space seem more luxurious and mature," they add, no matter your age.

-Below, the design duo spotlight the three best IKEA products to buy at every age and life stage.
-Trust us, you'll never regret these considered, versatile finds.
+Below, the design duo spotlight what to buy at IKEA at every age and life stage.
+Trust us—you'll never regret these considered, versatile finds.

-"This simple white classic table is modern and clean, and you'll use it forever," says Wollack and Zwickl.
+"This white IKEA table is modern and clean, and you'll use it forever," say Wollack and Zwickl.

-"This fun rug doubles as a statement piece.
+"This fun IKEA rug doubles as a statement piece.
 [It's] perfect for a youthful apartment!"

-"This console provides the perfect amount of media storage and enough space to place books and accessories on top."
+"This IKEA console provides the perfect amount of media storage, and enough space to place books and accessories on top."

 The Scenario: You've just purchased your very first home.
 The space is bigger than your rental, and you're not yet sure how to use every room.
 A spare room might become a nursery in a few years, and a dining area might be repurposed into a media room if you choose to start a family.